Roy Bakkenes

-Roy Bakkenes (born 8 November 1990, in Amersfoort) is a Dutch footballer who plays as a midfielder for Hoofdklasse side DOVO.
+Roy Bakkenes (born 8 November 1990) is a Dutch footballer who plays as a midfielder for Sparta Nijkerk.

 Club career

 He started his professional career at FC Volendam before moving abroad to Belgian side Royal Antwerp in 2013.
 He returned to Holland to join Hoofdklasser DOVO in summer 2014.
+After a couple of seasons at Sparta Nijkerk, Bakkenes will join VV Scherpenzeel in summer 2026.